Laurentiu-Andronache/awesome-longevity-information/contributing.md

 Ensure your pull request adheres to the following guidelines:

 - Only has awesome items.
 Awesome lists are curations of the best, not everything.
+- Do not add items that answer questions like "oh dear, but where would we put all the people?", "but doesn't life give meaning to life?" and so on.
+As Aubrey de Grey said at RAADfest 2020: "We should not dignify such idiocy by acknowledgment anymore."
 - Each item of information should be accompanied by a short description.
 The first character should be uppercase, and the description should end in a dot.
 It should be an objective description and not a tagline or marketing blurb.
 - The information that you recommend:
   - provides adequate evidence;